maiaacademy/workshop-day-modernizacao-aplicacoes/Readme.md

 1. In the [Azure portal](https://portal.azure.com), navigate to your **SqlServer2008** VM by selecting **Resource groups** from Azure services list, selecting the **PartsUnlimited** resource group, and selecting the **SqlServer2008** VM from the list of resources.

+1. Return to your remote desktop session with the SmartHotelHost VM.
+Open Chrome from the desktop.
+Access the .NET Framework 4.8 Runtime installation page https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48, then download and install the runtime.
+The machine will require a reboot after installation.
+Reconnect to the SmartHotelHost VM after it has rebooted.

 2. Launch DMA from the Windows Start menu by typing "data migration" into the search bar and then selecting **Microsoft Data Migration Assistant** in the search results.

     > **Note**: If you do not see the migration assistant, install it from the `c:\DataMigrationAssistant.msi` file.